Oakey, Queensland: Geography

 The town is situated on the eastern side of the Darling Downs and the Toowoomba Region local government area.
 Oakey Creek, a tributary of the Condamine River, passes through the town.

 Oakey is one of the towns contained in the Queensland State Electoral district of Condamine and at the federal level it lies within the Division of Groom.

 The town is surrounded by farms.

-The town is bypassed by the Warrego Highway (National A2), and is also on the main rail link connecting Brisbane and Toowoomba with south-western Queensland.

-The Western railway line passes through the locality which is served by two railway stations:
+The town is bypassed by the Warrego Highway (National A2).
+The Western railway line connects Toowoomba with south-western Queensland; it passes through the locality which is served by two railway stations: